whyleee/RDB/README.md

   - Version bumped (semver)
 - Admin:
   - UI and behavior approved
-  - Works in Chrome, Safari, Firefox, Edge, iPhone and Android
+  - Works in latest Chrome, Safari, Edge, Firefox, iPhone and Android
+  - Works the same in production mode
+  - ESLint is green
 - Merged to master and deployed to Azure
 - Moved to Done Trello column, nobody assigned